 You have to form a new closed square by minimum number of stick moves.

-This is the key conclusion made by step by step analysis of the fish puzzle structure and clear unambiguous reasoning.
-Once you are confident that it is true, rest follow easily.
+This is the key conclusion made by step by step analysis and reasoning on the puzzle structure.
+Once you are confident that it is true, you can visualize the solution.

 It is always possible in this structure to form a new closed square by moving 2 sticks, but that would be too many.

 So it follows,

-You have to form the new closed square by one stick move.
-That is possible only when the other three sides of the square already in place, a nearly complete square.
+You have to form the new square in one stick move.
+That is possible only when the other three sides of the square are already in place.